Special Milk Program

 How Do We Get Reimbursed?

-The GADOE School Nutrition Program will reimburse you for milk that is served to eligible enrolled children in attendance.
+The GADOE School Nutrition Division will reimburse you for milk that is served to eligible enrolled children in attendance.
 You may claim reimbursement for milk served beginning with the approval date of your Annual Agreement.
 At each milk service, make an actual count of the enrolled children who are present and the number of half-pints of milk served to them.
 Record the number of enrolled children who are present who are eligible for paid or free milk.
 This data determines the reimbursement that you will receive each month.
 The USDA issues new reimbursement rates each July.
 Reimbursement must not exceed the cost of the milk.

 If you would like further information about reimbursements, program regulations, menu planning, and more for the Special Milk Program, go to